Early Assamese: Literature

-Early Assamese literature period can be split into: a) The Pre-Vaishnavite period and b) The Vaishnavite sub periods.
-The Pre-Vaishnavite period covers the period before the advent of Sankardeva and the Vaishnavite period initiated by his literary activities.
-The earliest Assamese writer, viz.
-Hema Saraswati and Harivara Vipra who composed Prahlada Charitra and Babruvahana parva respectively wrote under the patronage of King Durlabhanarayana of Kamatapura who ruled towards the end of the 13th or the earlier part of the 14th century.
-The next two important poets of the same period are Rudra Kandali and Kaviratna Saraswati who composed Drona parva and Jayadratha vadha.
-But the towering poet of this period is Madhava Kandali who is respectfully referred to by Sankardeva (b.
-1449) as his predecessor.
-Madhava Kandali flourished towards the end of the 14th century and translated the entire Ramayana under the patronage of Mahamanikya, the then Varāha king of Central Assam.
+The early Assamese literary period can be split into: a) the Pre-Vaishnavite period and b) the Vaishnavite sub-periods.
+The Pre-Vaishnavite period covers the period before the advent of Sankardeva, and the Vaishnavite period was initiated by his literary activities.
+The earliest Assamese writers, viz.
+Hema Saraswati and Harivara Vipra, who composed Prahlada Charitra and Babruvahana parva, respectively, wrote under the patronage of King Durlabhanarayana of Kamata-mandala, who ruled sometime between the late 14th and early 15th centuries.
+The next two important poets of the same period are Rudra Kandali and Kaviratna Saraswati, who composed Drona parva and Jayadratha vadha.
+But the towering poet of this period is Madhava Kandali, who is respectfully referred to by Sankardeva as his predecessor.
+Madhava Kandali flourished towards the end of the 14th century and translated the entire Ramayana under the patronage of Mahamanikya, the then Kachari king of Varāha lineage whose territory covered parts of Central Assam.

 Writing system

-14th/15th century Copperplate inscription of Nilachal King Madhavadeva shows the script used when Early Assamese was spoken in the period of 14th-15th century.
+Copperplate inscription of Nilachal King Madhavadeva dated to 1090 AD shows the script used when Early Assamese was spoken in the period of 11th-12th century.

+The copper plate inscription for the 1392 land grant made by Chutia king Satyanarayan at Habung shows the evolution of the script in the late 14th century.

 Early Assamese was written in the Eastern Nagari script.